Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Introduction

 \item Our study identifies the key current maintenance methods used for smart contracts, which gives guidance for smart contract developers to better maintain their contracts.

 \item Our study highlights the limitations and possible future work related to smart contracts on Ethereum.
-This gives directions for smart contract developers and researchers to develop improved tools and conduct future research.
+This gives directions for smart contract developers and researchers to develop improved tools and focus future research.

 \end{itemize}